mmistakes/minimal-mistakes/_drafts/2017-03-01-design-for-change-part2.md

 I mentioned earlier that focusing on the model of the static elements of data as a data or object model in isolation can lead to focusing on the wrong abstraction.

-One technique I use to avoid this issue is rather than modeling the static view of the data, model the dynamic flow of the data through the system.
+One technique I use to avoid this issue is rather than modelling the static view of the data, model the dynamic flow of the data through the system.
 Think about what events are raised and the actors that raise them?
 What transformations and enrichment has to happen to a piece of data in order for it to result in the required response or the required end state?